This BA has been designed to get you into the diverse film industry, bringing together both theoretical and practical learning.

 We had the opportunity to try our hand at a number of production roles and to use a variety of equipment and post-production software.
 After a few months on the course I found, to my surprise, that a lot of my classmates wanted me to be the cinematographer on their shoots.
 I have always had a fascination for the visual style of films, so I embraced the chance.
 I gained a lot of experience working with various cameras on both documentary and fiction films.

-I intend to carry on working as a freelancer in sound design and filmmaking, whilst continuing to produce my own projects.
-Since being on the BA Film course I have developed my presentation skills and portfolio to a level where I now feel comfortable talking to clients about my work.
+“On the BA Film course I developed my presentation skills and portfolio to a level where I now feel comfortable talking to clients about my work.”

 We’ll carefully manage any future changes to courses, or the support and other services available to you, if these are necessary because of things like changes to government health and safety advice, or any changes to the law.